chuck-flowers/vim-awesome-cli/README.md

 ## Installation

+You will need the following dependencies installed to build vim-awesome

+* gzip
+* pandoc

+You will need the following dependencies installed to run vim-awesome

+* bash
+* coreutils (cat, mkdir, rm, test)
+* curl
+* find
+* getopt
+* git
+* jq

-To install vim-awesome, run the following command in this repo
+To build and install vim-awesome, run the following command in this repo

 ```sh
 sudo make install